mcpcpc/mcpcpc.github.io/src/index.md

 minimally viable solution and, therefore, provides a limited set of out-of-box
 features:

-* configurable window paremeters (default size, borders, colors, etc.)
+* parameterized window settings (default size, borders, colors, etc.)
-* configurable and extendable key bindings
-* configurable and extendable default utilities (beyond st, dmenu, and surf)
+* configurable and extendable key bindings and default utilities (beyond st, dmenu, and surf)
 * focus follows mouse
 * POSIX C99 and MISRA-C compliant, which  promotes portability, security and safety of the source.